soumyadipcsis/SamaTulyata4PLC/README.md

  Ecclipse plugin version is also uploaded howeever, it works on c language.

  # New version of equivalence checker
  The checker is written in Python.
+Now its work on oth TCL and SFC code.
 To run this code need to install Z3 solver.
  Tool demo is also available.